enghausen/0x01-exercises/README.md

-# Lecture 0x01 Exercises
+# Lesson 0x01 Exercises
-Code for OPRG in fall 2024

 ## Exercise 0x00
 Implement a program taking two integers as input

 And that writes to output:
-if
+_if_
-`The first is greater than the second` (if that is the case!) else if
+`The first is greater than the second` (if that is the case!)
+_else if_
-`The second is greater than the first` (if that is the case!) else
+`The second is greater than the first` (if that is the case!)
+_else_
 `The numbers are equal`

 The program should additionally write the sum and the product of the numbers to output

 ## Exercise 0x01

-Implement a program that prompts the user to input an integer, and subsequently determines the numbers sign and parity(even or odd).
+Implement a program that prompts the user to input an integer, and subsequently determines the numbers sign and parity (even or odd).
 The program should present the following output:
  - `The number is positive and even.`
  - `The number is positive and odd.`
  - `The number is negative and even.`